 Special and General Damages

 Special damages include compensation for damaged property (such as your vehicle), lost wages if your injuries prevented you from working, and past and future medical expenses related to treatment for your injuries.
 These types of damages usually have a concrete number attached to them, making them easier to calculate.
 For example, you know that if you missed 70 hours of work and your wages are $10 an hour you have a claim for $700 in lost wages.

 On the other hand, general damages are much more difficult to calculate or quantify as they rarely have concrete or objective numbers attached to them.
 Included in this category is pain and suffering as well as mental distress, a physical disability resulting from the accident, and claims for a lowered quality of life.
 It is incredibly difficult to determine a dollar amount for pain in suffering as it relates to your injuries.
 For instance, how much is a broken arm worth in pain and suffering?
 What about a sore lower back?

 General damages, especially pain and suffering, tend to complicate a personal injury claim.
-For more information on the types of general damages you may be able to claim in North Carolina, read our Overview on Damages section.
+For more information on the types of general damages you may be able to claim in North Carolina.

 However, emotional and mental injuries may be harder to prove, so you should gather as much evidence as possible to support these claims if you want them to be considered in your pain and suffering claim.
 For example, if you are experiencing anxiety about driving a car as a result of your accident, mention this to your doctors when you go in for appointments so that they will note the issue in your medical records.
 The adjuster will have access to your medical records and will be able to see that you expressed your anxiety to doctors on several different occasions/visits.